 I do believe that Facebook is nothing but a theater of entertainment and it’s public demands to be entertained.
 Consequently, if you are not in the business of entertaining, then you shall by decree of the public and Facebook’s algorithm be completely ignored.
 So, you better bring something to the stage…whether that be living through your kids or grandkids, obsessively talking about food or your consumer lifestyle, escaping through puppy videos, pretending to be a scientist, philosopher, political analyst, moral judge or by trying to prove that you are the most fun and zany person in the world.

 With this in mind, I pondered (once again) my use of unsocial media and my participation in the public arena.
-Was not silence of the crowd communicating loud and clear that neither my posts or myself were liked?
+Has not the silence of the crowd been enough to communicate loud and clear that neither my posts or myself are liked?
 Was I still entertaining the thought that what I had been doing for 7 years of trying to get people to WTFU had a chance?
 I believe I have tried my hardest to communicate truth in a variety of ways through several entry points including food, physical health, my own personal story, books, quotes, philosophy, great writers, 47 years of living experience, radical honesty, poems, stories, confessions, beautiful pictures, videos and ponderings.

 How do those, who believe they will be held accountable for idolatry, gluttony and every idle word, speak idle words condoning gluttony, idolatry and judgement?
 How does anyone read just the first few chapters of the gospel of Matthew and not be leveled by not only our lack of constraint but our rapacious appetites?